-The Cosmic Ray Energetics And Mass (CREAM) experiment is designed to investigate high energy $(10^{12} \sim 10^{15} \text{ eV})$ cosmic rays over the elemental range from hydrogen to iron $(1 \le Z \le 26)$, through a series of long balloon flights.
-Originally planned to be flown on the first of the new Ultra Long Duration Balloon (ULDB) being developed by NASA, the CREAM instrument was launched as a long duration balloons (LDB) payload from McMurdo Station, Antarctica on December 16, 2004 and flew for a record-breaking 42 days.
+The Cosmic Ray Energetics And Mass (CREAM) experiment is designed to investigate high-energy $(10^{12} \sim 10^{15} \text{ eV})$ cosmic rays over the elemental range from hydrogen to iron ($1 \leq Z \leq 26$), through a series of long balloon flights.
+Originally planned to be flown on the first of the new Ultra Long Duration Balloons (ULDB) being developed by NASA, the CREAM instrument was launched as a Long Duration Balloon (LDB) payload from McMurdo Station, Antarctica on December 16, 2004 and flew for a record-breaking 42 days.
 A second CREAM flight one year later lasted 28 days.
 The CREAM design is unique in that it obtains two independent energy measurements using a tungsten/scintillator sampling calorimeter and a Transition Radiation Detector (TRD) with up to four independent charge measurements of incident particles using a novel Timing-based scintillator Charge Detector (TCD), a plastic Cherenkov Detector (CD), scintillating fiber hodoscopes, and a Silicon Charge Detector (SCD).
-The energy limits are determined by trigger efficiency and telemetry bandwidth at the low end and by statistics at the high end.
+The energy limits are determined by trigger efficiency and telemetry bandwidth at the low end and by statistics at the high end. © 2007 Elsevier B.V.
+All rights reserved.